RajatBachhawat/veecee/README.md

 ##### 1. Video Conference among Multiple Users

-Multiple users can join the conference and have a video/audio call (Tested with upto 10 participants)
+Multiple users can join the conference and have a video/audio call (Tested with upto 15 participants, theoretically there is no limit)

 ##### 2. Audio Mute/Unmute